 Distances are calculated in a straight line and may not reflect actual travel distance.

 Gracious Street is a small, tranquil, rural lane leading out to open country and the village of Newton Valence.
 The active and thriving village of Selborne stands amidst fine Hampshire countryside with a public house, shops, post office, church and primary school.
 The village is also renowned for its association with Gilbert White, the 18th Century naturalist and is surrounded by scenery of outstanding natural beauty lying at the foot of a beech covered hanger within the South Downs National Park.
-The larger centres of Liss, Alton and Petersfield collectively provide a range of facilities as well as mainline railway stations to London Waterloo.
+Liss, Alton and Petersfield collectively provide a range of facilities as well as stations to London Waterloo.
 Also, the A3 can be accessed at Liss providing a route to London and the south coast.

 The beautiful garden is a very special feature of the cottage and is principally set within attractive brick and stone walling with borders well stocked with a wide variety of flowering plants and shrubs surrounding a central area of lawn.
 The front of the cottage is adorned by climbers and mature roses.
 To the rear, there is a private walled paved courtyard ideal for outside entertaining.
 The cottage is approached via a pair of timber gates providing access onto a tarmac driveway providing parking and access to an outside store.